Experienced Orlando Sexual Harassment Lawyers Ready To Serve You

 Our attorneys will take the time needed to explore your unique matter and properly advise you on your next step, whether it be resign or report the conduct.
 Our firm will help you gather the necessary evidence to prove the harassment that you have endured.
 We have experience conducting full investigations by sometimes contacting witnesses and identifying the harassment patterns to assure you have the foundation needed to move forward in your matter against your employer.

 Wilson McCoy, P.A. is dedicated to fighting for the rights of employees whom have faced sexual harassment by their employer.
-The experienced sexual harassment and discrimination lawyers at our firm understand the severe damages that unlawful sexual harassment can cause you and your family.
+The experienced Orlando sexual harassment lawyer at our firm understands the severe damages that unlawful sexual harassment can cause you and your family.
 For that reason, it would be a privilege for us to represent you and help you reach your goal in your individual matter.
 Contact us today to learn how we can help you!

 Note: Most discrimination claims are governed by a statute of limitations.
 If your claims are not first preserved through the filing of an administrative charge of discrimination, you may lose your right to sue your employer.
 For guidance about this process or to determine whether your employer has violated your rights, please contact us for a consultation.

 What is the difference between “quid pro quo” sexual harassment and “hostile work environment” sexual harassment?